giorgiop94/digital-garden/_notes/Tao Te Ching/Tao Te Ching 16 - Returning to the Source is Serenity.md

 ---
 title: Tao Te Ching 16 - Returning to the Source is Serenity
 ---
+---
+title: Tao Te Ching 16 - Returning to the Source is Serenity
+---
 [[Book - Tao Te Ching - Lao Tzu]]